 After obtaining a First Class Honours degree in Zoology, then a PhD, at the University of Bristol, Robin Baker lectured in Zoology at the Universities of first Newcastle-upon-Tyne and then Manchester where, in 1981, he became Reader in Zoology in the School of Biological Sciences.
 In 1996 he left academic life to concentrate on his career in writing and broadcasting.

 Since 2002 he has lived in the Alpujarras, the foothills of the Spanish Sierra Nevada, with his partner Elizabeth Oram and their family.
-He has six children, two grandchildren (and far too many cats.)
+He has six children, three grandchildren (and far too many cats.)